Gostaresh Foulad F.C.: Persian Gulf Pro League

 Gostaresh Foolad play in the 2013–14 Iran Pro League season.
 They lost in the round of 16 of the Hazfi Cup to Azadegan League side Sanat Naft Abadan.
-In their first year in the league, Gostaresh had a decent season, finishing 10th.
+In their first year in the league, Gostaresh finished 10th.

-After a bad start to the 2014–15 season Mehdi Tartar was fired as head coach of the club and replaced by Faraz Kamalvand who saved Gostaresh from relegation, finishing in 11th place.
+After a bad start to the 2014–15 season Mehdi Tartar was fired as head coach of the club and replaced by Faraz Kamalvand, finishing in 11th place.

 Under Faraz Kamalvand Gostaresh had one of their best ever seasons in the 2015–16 season, finishing in ninth place.
-In the summer of 2016, Gostaresh signaled their big ambitions to Iranian football with several big purchases.
-Namely Brazilian goalkeeper Fernando de Jesus from champions Esteghlal Khuzestan and former national team player Mohammadreza Khalatbari.
 The club finished a best ever 8th place in the 2016–17 season.
 However shortly after, Faraz Kamalvand resigned and signed with Sanat Naft Abadan.

 Stadium

 Bonyan Diesel Stadium is Gostaresh Foolad's main stadium with the capacity of 12,000.
 The stadium and its complex includes two grass pitches.
-The club aim's to get an A rating from the Asian Football Confederation regarding their stadium.
-Starting in the 2014–15 season the club will play its home games at Bonyan Diesel Stadium.

-The stadium is expandable and it expanded can host a final capacity of 20,000.

 Kit

 Since the club's establishment in 2008, the teams has worn an all blue home kit with an all white away kit, corresponding with the club's logo.
 From 2008 to 2014, Gostaresh's kit sponsor was German company Uhlsport who also supplied the Iran national football team and a large number of other Iranian clubs.
 Starting in the summer of 2014, the club switched to Spanish company Kelme.
 After only one season with Kelme, Gostaresh once again switched sponsors and chose Iranian based company Merooj.